Tahnoon bin Zayed chairs ADQ Board of Directors meeting

 The board also discussed ADQ’s efforts to embed a value-driven talent framework across its portfolio companies.
 As part of ADQ’s broader capability-development platform, this approach translates each company’s strategic ambitions into defined priorities, identifies the critical roles required to achieve them, and ensures these roles are effectively resourced and supported.
 By aligning talent with strategy, ADQ’s portfolio companies are well positioned to execute with excellence, accelerate growth, and create lasting value.

-Mohamed Hassan Alsuwaidi, Managing Director and Group Chief Executive Officer of ADQ, said, “Under the leadership of H.H.
-Sheikh Tahnoon bin Zayed Al Nahyan, ADQ is advancing Abu Dhabi’s economic resilience through targeted investments that align with national priorities, including food security.
+His Excellency Mohamed Hassan Alsuwaidi, Managing Director and Group Chief Executive Officer of ADQ, said: “Under the leadership of His Highness Sheikh Tahnoon bin Zayed Al Nahyan, ADQ is advancing Abu Dhabi’s economic resilience through targeted investments that align with national priorities, including food security.
 The achievements of this quarter underscore our commitment to supporting the capital’s sustainable growth while fostering leadership and organizational excellence across our portfolio to deliver long-term value and shared prosperity.”

 The board reaffirmed its commitment to advancing ADQ’s role as a strategic enabler of Abu Dhabi’s economic diversification and global competitiveness.

-The meeting was attended by H.H.
-Sheikh Zayed bin Hamdan bin Zayed Al Nahyan, Jassem Mohamed Bu Ataba Alzaabi, Mohamed Hassan Alsuwaidi, Mohamed Mubarak Fadel Al Mazrouei, Dr. Ahmed Mubarak Al Mazrouei, Abdulla bin Mohammed bin Butti Al Hamed, and Kaj-Erik Relander.
+The meeting was attended by His Highness Sheikh Zayed bin Hamdan bin Zayed Al Nahyan, His Excellency Jassem Mohamed Bu Ataba Alzaabi, His Excellency Mohamed Hassan Alsuwaidi, His Excellency Mohamed Mubarak Fadel Al Mazrouei, His Excellency Dr. Ahmed Mubarak Al Mazrouei, His Excellency Sheikh Abdullah bin Mohamed Al Hamed and Kaj-Erik Relander.